camunda/camunda-docs/docs/self-managed/setup/guides/multi-namespace-deployment.md

 ## Team Two deployment

-This deployment uses namespace `camunda-team02`, includes Zeebe, Operate, Tasklist, and Optimize, and authenticates against Keycloak in the management deployment:
+This deployment uses namespace `camunda-team02`, includes Core, and Optimize, and authenticates against Keycloak in the management deployment:

 ```yaml
 # File: camunda-team02.yaml